kalmhq/docs/docs/tut-strapi.md

 title: "Strapi on Kalm"
 ---

-While Kalm provides a quit intuitive dashboard for your daily work, it also supports configuring by applying YAML files.
+Kalm provides a quick dashboard to simplify your daily work, but sometimes you may still want to set things up with YAML files.
+Fortunately, it's designed to be mutually inclusive with other ways of applying YAML files.

-In this tutorial, we will show you how to install the headless CMS project: [Strapi](https://strapi.io/) using the YAML way.
+In this tutorial, we will show you how to install the headless CMS project: [Strapi](https://strapi.io/) by applying YAML files through kubectl.
+As you go through this process, you can check the Kalm Dashboard to see how it automatically pulls in your work.

 ## Objectives

-- Deploy MongoDB on kalm as an Component
+- Deploy MongoDB on Kalm as an Component
-- Deploy Strapi on kalm as an Component
+- Deploy Strapi on Kalm as an Component

 ## Before you begin

-- your should setup a Kalm cluster at Kalm SaaS
+- You'll need a Kubernetes cluster with Kalm installed

 ## Deploy MongoDB

-We define the DB using Component.
-For those who are familiar with Deployment, the YAML below should be quit similar.
+Define the DB by using a Component.
+Use kubectl to apply the YAML file below:

 ```yaml
 apiVersion: core.kalm.dev/v1alpha1